iTzMAS/Miner-Watch/README.md

 1- Option to launch with admin permission

-2- Option to launch the program in another cmd if the excutable is cmd based.
+2- Option to launch the program in another cmd if the executable is cmd based.

 3- Option to use it inside powershell instead of cmd (Might be deleted due to powershell being updated)

-If you have any issues or suggestions please tell me so I can implment them.
+If you have any issues or suggestions please tell me so I can implement them.

 # Donations: